-Intensity Tuning and Color Tuning are easy solutions when it comes to improving architecture wellness.
+Intensity Tuning and Color Tuning are easy solutions when it comes to improving architectural wellness.

 Light has various color temperatures and controlling the lighting to produce cooler color temperatures during the day helps keep us alert while a higher color intensity represents sunrises and sunsets helping us wind down.

-Therefore, not all lighting is created equal, and to strategically place the proper lights in the right rooms your indoor space can better be utilized as a healthy environment.
+Therefore, not all lighting is created equal, and by strategically placing the proper lights in the right rooms your indoor space can better be utilized as a healthy environment.